NoorinAsjad/MachineLearningProjects/README.md

 # MachineLearningProjects
-A portfolio of machine learning projects that I learnt from online courses
+A portfolio of machine learning projects in python that I learnt from online courses.